bookofproofs/bookofproofs.github.io/_sources/history/19th-century/wittgenstein.md

 * During this period at Cambridge, Wittgenstein continued to work on the foundations of mathematics and also on mathematical logic.
 * During these four years of active service Wittgenstein had written his great work in logic, the Tractatus, and the manuscript was found in his rucksack when he was taken prisoner.
 * Having written what he believed was his final word on philosophy, Wittgenstein's intention was now to give up his study of the subject.
-* But although Wittgenstein was a strong believer in these principles and tried with great enthusiasm to provide the children that he taught in the mountain village of Wiener Neustadt with the best possible education, there were factors working against his success.
-* Perhaps the biggest difficulty that Wittgenstein faced was that giving away the family fortune did nothing to enable someone with his highly privileged background to fit into the culture of the children of farmers whom he taught.
 * During this period Wittgenstein was again desperately unhappy and came close to committing suicide on a number of occasions.
 * Eventually, feeling largely that he had failed as a primary school teacher, Wittgenstein gave up in 1925.
 * Although Wittgenstein had not wished to return to academic life during this period he was not completely isolated from the study of mathematical logic, the foundations of mathematics, and philosophy.